 We answer these questions using repeated agent-based simulations that combine a location-based model of disease spread with models of contact tracing.
-We use the CDC's "best estimate" scenario (Scenario 5) to calibrate this model (CDC, 2020b).
-As more is learned about real world spread, these parameters will need to be updated (Gurdasani and Ziauddeen, 2020).
-We define location as any physical space a person occupies for more than 15 minutes in a day.
+We use the CDC's "best estimate" scenario (Scenario 5) to calibrate this model [8].
+As more is learned about real world spread, these parameters will need to be updated [17].
+We define location as any physical space a person occupies for more than 15 minutes in a day so that two people in the same location would be considered in "close contact" using the CDC's definition [9].
 We conduct multiple simulations using a range of values for model parameters.
-We measure effectiveness in terms of (i) the time between first infection and the end of the last infection. (ii) the maximum number of people infected during this time period, and (iii) the average effective reproduction number.
+We measure effectiveness in terms of (i) the time between first infection and the end of the last infection, (ii) the maximum number of people infected during this time period, and (iii) the average effective reproduction number.

-5 Mathematical Approach
+5 Mathematical approach